aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/extract-email-attachments-pst-aspose-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# How to Extract Email Attachments Java: Using Aspose.Email for PST Files – A Comprehensive Guide
+# How to Extract Attachments in Java Using Aspose.Email for PST Files – A Comprehensive Guide

 ## Introduction

 In today's digital age, managing emails and their attachments efficiently is crucial for businesses and individuals alike.
-Whether you’re looking to **extract email attachments java** from Outlook PST files for backup, compliance, or automated processing, the task can feel overwhelming.
+Whether you’re looking to **how to extract attachments** from Outlook PST files for backup, compliance, or automated processing, the task can feel overwhelming.
 Fortunately, Aspose.Email for Java provides a clean, programmatic way to pull those files out without manual effort.
-In this tutorial you’ll learn how to set up the library, load a PST file, and extract attachments with just a few lines of code.
+In this tutorial you’ll learn how to set up the library, load a PST file, and extract attachments—including PDFs—using a concise Java code snippet.

 **What You'll Learn**
-- How to add the Maven dependency aspose email to your project
+- How to add the Maven dependency for Aspose.Email to your project (aspose email java tutorial)
 - How to load a PST file and navigate its folders
 - How to extract email attachments efficiently, answering the question *how to extract pst attachments*